kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

               minDelay: "100ms" #(11)!
               maxDelay: "500ms" #(12)!
               factor: 1.0 #(10)!
-              jitter: 1.3 #(13)!
+              jitter: 1.1 #(13)!
     ```

-    1. [Worker (`Type`)](https://docs.camunda.io/docs/components/concepts/job-workers/) or the name of the default settings (`default`)
+    1. [Worker type (`Type`)](https://docs.camunda.io/docs/components/concepts/job-workers/) or the default settings name `default`
-    2. Whether to include an worker
+    2. Whether the worker is enabled (default: `true`)
-    3. Maximum time for an worker to complete a single task
+    3. Maximum time for one job execution by the worker (default: `15m`)
-    4. The maximum number of tasks that will be activated simultaneously for this worker only.
-This is used to control the speed of the data producer to match the speed of the worker (`backpressure`)
+    4. Maximum number of jobs that will be activated simultaneously for this worker; used to align job fetching speed with processing speed (`backpressure`) (default: `32`)
-    5. Limitation on the query time used to poll a new task by the worker
+    5. Request timeout used for polling a new job by the worker (default: `15s`)
-    6. Maximum interval between polling of new tasks.
-The worker automatically tries to always activate new tasks after the job is finished.
-If no task can be activated after completion, the performer will poll new tasks periodically
+    6. Maximum interval between polling new jobs; if no jobs are activated after work is completed, the worker periodically polls the broker (default: `100ms`)
-    7. Specifies the tenant identifiers that can own any entities (e.g., process definition, process instances, etc.) resulting from the execution of this command
+    7. `tenant` identifiers for which the worker can receive jobs (default: `[]`)
-    8. If set to enabled, the worker will use a combination of streaming and polling to activate jobs
+    8. Whether to use streaming together with polling for job activation (default: `false`)
-    9. If streaming is enabled, sets the maximum lifetime for this thread
+    9. Maximum stream lifetime when streaming is enabled (default: `15s`)
-    10. Sets the minimum repetition delay.
-Note that due to `jitter`, the repeat delay may be lower than this minimum
+    10. Minimum retry delay; due to `jitter`, the actual delay can be lower than this minimum (default: `100ms`)
-    11. Sets the maximum repeat delay.
-Note that `jitter` may exceed this maximum delay
+    11. Maximum retry delay; due to `jitter`, the actual delay can exceed this value (default: `500ms`)
-    12. Sets the delay multiplication factor.
-The previous delay is multiplied by this factor
+    12. Delay multiplication factor: the previous delay is multiplied by this value (default: `1.0`)
-    13. Sets the jitter coefficient.
-The next delay is varied randomly within the range +/- of this coefficient.
+    13. `jitter` factor: the next delay is randomly changed within the `+/-` range of this factor (default: `1.1`)
-        For example, if the next delay is calculated as 1s and `jitter` is 0.1, the actual next delay may be somewhere between 0.9 and 1.1s

 ### Declarative { #declarative }

-You can create declaratively [JobWorkers](https://docs.camunda.io/docs/components/concepts/job-workers/) that will perform work within the Zeebe orchestrator.
+You can declaratively create [workers](https://docs.camunda.io/docs/components/concepts/job-workers/) that perform work
+within the `Zeebe` orchestrator.

-`JobWorker` annotation specifies the value of the [worker type (`Type`)](https://docs.camunda.io/docs/components/concepts/job-workers/) within the process.
+The `@JobWorker` annotation specifies the [worker type (`Type`)](https://docs.camunda.io/docs/components/concepts/job-workers/)
+from the process. `Zeebe` uses this value to connect a job from a `BPMN` process with a handler in the application.

 ===! ":fontawesome-brands-java: `Java`"